 Threat of impasse can also come about when the parties are writing the terms of the settlement agreement.
-One reason to be sure to write a settlement agreement at the end of the mediation, even over the parties' predictable resistance after hours of difficult negotiation, is because the exercise of writing the agreement forces the attorneys and mediator to focus on the details of the agreement, which can often be overlooked during the negotiation stage.
+One reason to be sure to write a settlement agreement at the end of the mediation, even over the parties' predictable resistance after hours of difficult negotiation, is because the exercise of writing the agreement forces the attorneys, in particular, to focus on the details of the agreement.
 If a mediator has not inquired in advance about potential deal points such as confidentiality, payment terms, release language and who will be released, then this exercise can be like a ticking time bomb.
-Too often, deals blow up at the end where all parties think that they have reached agreement, only to find out once they are tired and anxious to be done, there is a problem with a deal term.
+Too often, deals blow up at the end where all parties think that they have reached agreement, only to find out that when they are tired and wrung out, frustrated and anxious to be done, there is a problem with a deal term.